U.S. Customs and Border Protection Declaration Form 6059B - Instructions

 - Sign the form and print the date.

-- Keep the complete form with you and hand it to the CBP officer when you approach the Customs and Border Protection area.
+- Keep the complete form with you and hand it to the CBP officer when you approach the U.S. Customs and Border Protection area.

 Controlled substances, obscene articles, and toxic substances are generally prohibited entry.